CEGRcode/scriptmanager-docs/docs/coordinate-manipulation/expand-bed.md

 * __Add to Border:__ This strategy pads both sides of the borders of the input intervals by a fixed amount specified by the user ("Size of Expansion").
 Depending on whether or not the input BED file contains intervals of a fixed length, the resulting expansions will not necessarily include intervals of a fixed length.

 ### Output format
 For each input BED file, a new BED file is created with the original filename and the `.bed` file extension replaced with the `*_<sizeofexpansion>bp.bed` suffix.
+If the "Output GZIP" checkbox is slected, the `.gz` extension will also be appended.

 ## Command Line Interface